 Of course, not every website needs a visionary design aesthetic and user experience.
 In fact, most sites benefit most from a design that is pleasing to the eye but otherwise looks and behaves as a typical visitor would expect.
 A more reasonably priced design resource can successfully mimic existing designs, interpreting current design trends for your audience and purpose.
 Base your design decision on the combination of portfolio and cost.

 Complexity must also be considered in design cost.
-If your site is fairly simple and will consist of just a few different types of pages, a designer won’t need to spend lots of time working out different layouts and multi-layered navigation schemes.
+If your site is fairly simple and will consist of just a few different types of pages, like a brochure website, a designer won’t need to spend lots of time working out different layouts and multi-layered navigation schemes.
 They may even be able to use a template.
 Requirements leading to design complexity include very large and nested content organization, serving a number of different target audiences or development of custom artwork and/or photography to support the content.
 Any of these can substantially increase the cost of your website.

 Reskin or Replatform?